ncatlab/nlab-content/pages/7/1/0/0/17/content.md

 (Firefox - and clones - specific)

 You may wish to customize the font scheme (both for math or text) on the nLab, as well as tweak things such as the small edit box for comments.
-Try using the Stylish add-on [link building service](http://www.diamondlinks.net) if you are using Firefox; Stylish is a plug-in for firefox enabling you to customize websites; it is available [here](https://addons.mozilla.org/en-US/firefox/addon/2108).
+Try using the Stylish add-on if you are using Firefox; Stylish is a plug-in for firefox enabling you to customize websites; it is available [here](https://addons.mozilla.org/en-US/firefox/addon/2108).

 Currently, the following stylish themes are available: